 'The Orchard'

 Prior to 1066 this Doomsday Manor was known as 'Guerdevalan' - a Cornish word meaning 'Place Of Apples'.
+Early Tythe Maps show an orchard near here which was destroyed by the arrival of the North Cornwall Railway in the late 19th century ( closed in the 1960's).
 With this in mind Cornish heritage apple trees have been planted here together with a wildflower meadow and grasses.

-In the manner of an old orchard trees will be given space to grow and spread and mown paths will create a trail through them.
-In places along the path characters from legend are commemorated on heraldic shields.
+In the manner of an old orchard trees will be given space to grow and spread over the next decades.
+Mown paths will create a trail through them.
+In places along the path characters from legend will be commemorated on heraldic shields.

 'The Muse Garden'

-New for 2020 the Muse Garden is a contemplative area designed to reflect the vast inspiration the legends have given to the artistic world.
-From the poetry of Alfret Lord Tennyson to the Pre-Raphaelite paintings of Edward Burne-Jones.
+New in 2020 the Muse Garden is a contemplative area designed to reflect the vast inspiration legends have given to the artistic world.
+From the poetry of Alfred Lord Tennyson to the Pre-Raphaelite paintings of Edward Burne-Jones et al.

-The garden takes its cue from both the work of Gertrude Jekyll who promoted the natural development of gardens in her designs and books, and the Pre-Raphaelies themselves.
-Our aim is to create an envirmoent that is romantic, bold and colourful.
+The garden is inspired by writers who undertook the 'Grand Tour' in the 18th and 19th centuries.
+The planting takes its cue from both the work of Gertrude Jekyll who promoted the natural development of gardens in her designs and books, and the Pre-Raphaelies themselves.
+Our aim is to create an environment that is romantic and inspiring.

 The Stone